Getting help shouldn’t feel like climbing a mountain in the dark with a monkey on your head while wearing flip flops.

 [Your name]

-Just know anything you send will be good enough.
+Anything you send is good enough.

-Prefer email?
-You can write to me directly at info@staceyplate.com.
+Or write me directly at info@staceyplate.com.

 Teary cartoon brain sits inside a laptop, surrounded by the words “My brain has too many tabs open.”
 A computer mouse floats nearby.
 Tone: overwhelmed but cute, relatable, gently humorous.